Kenzouh/kenzo-cafe/README.md

   - tailwindcss = a utility-first CSS framework designed for rapidly building custom user interfaces directly within HTML.
   - init = initialize.

 7. @tailwind base = the first layer of the framework's CSS, which includes a reset stylesheet called "Preflight" that provides a consistent starting point by applying sensible default styles to basic HTML elements like headings, paragraphs, and links.

 8. @tailwind components = a directive that is used in Tailwind CSS to define reusable UI components, such as buttons, cards, and navigation bars, which are composed of smaller utility classes.

+9. @tailwind utilities = is a directive in a CSS file, which serves as a placeholder for where all Tailwind's pre-built utility classes will be injected during the compilation process.